uw-ictd/haulage/README.md

 >
 >/ˈhôlij/ noun
 >
->the commercial transport of goods,
+> 1. the act or process of hauling
->a charge for commercial transport of goods
+> 2. a charge made for hauling
 >
-> *-definition from google.com*
+> *-Merriam-Webster Online*

 ## When haulage?